Junyong-Suh/bitfront-telegram-bot/README.md

 ### Run the Script

 ```
-python3 main.py
+python main.py
 ```
-You will get the message from the bot.
+You will get the message from the bot

 ## References
 * [https://core.telegram.org/bots/api#making-requests](https://core.telegram.org/bots/api#making-requests)